RuanCampello/hospital-backend/README.md

 # Hospital Management System API

-This API is designed to manage patient information in a hospital setting.
+This API is designed to manage hospital, patient, teams and employees information in a hospital setting.
 It is built using Spring Boot and connected to a PostgreSQL database.

 ## Base URL
 https://localhost:8080/